Chinese hot and sour soup, this vegetarian version features shiitake mushrooms, silken tofu, Chinese black vinegar and crispy chilli oil.

 Crispy chicken burger with frisee lettuce, cucumber and the easiest sweet chilli and lime mayonnaise, you'll never buy frozen patties again!

-Slow cooker char siu pork ribs are very easy all you do is blend some ingredients & throw them in the crockpot, then 6 hours later glaze them!
+Slow cooker char siu pork ribs are very easy; blend some ingredients, throw them in the crockpot, then 6 hours later, give them a quick glaze.

-Lamb Madras, a fiery yet fragrant recipe inspired by an ever-popular British Indian restaurant classic, this version is both easy & delicious.
+Lamb Madras, a fiery yet fragrant recipe inspired by an ever-popular British Indian restaurant classic, my version is both easy and delicious.

-Sweet and sour chicken balls are a bit of an institution in British Chinese takeaways, they are remarkably quick to make at home & taste fab!
+Sweet and sour chicken balls are an institution in British Chinese takeaways.
+They are remarkably quick to make at home and taste fantastic.

 Sweet and sour noodles are a quick and easy dish, featuring plenty of veggies and a fantastic sauce and all in well under 30 minutes.

-Chip Shop Chips are a British institution & deep frying homemade chips just like your favourite chippy is very easy, just add salt & vinegar!
+Chip Shop Chips are a British institution & deep frying homemade chips just like your favourite chippy is very easy, just add salt and vinegar.

 The Nargis Kebab, the Indian origins of the ever-popular British Scotch egg, my version wraps spiced beef around a jammy yolked boiled egg.

-Saag aloo is a classic Northern Indian curry featuring spinach & potato, my version is vegan & fragrantly spiced with a spicy chilli kick!
+Saag aloo is a classic Northern Indian curry featuring spinach and potato; my version is vegan and fragrantly spiced with a spicy chilli kick!

 Indian chapati are the perfect quick and easy flatbread to serve alongside your favourite homemade curry, you may not order takeaway again!

-Indian coconut chicken curry, a wonderfully fragrant & spicy dish that combines fresh coconut & coconut milk with tamarind in a silky sauce.
+Indian coconut chicken curry is a superb, fragrant and spicy dish that combines fresh coconut and coconut milk with tamarind in a silky sauce.